clefspear/starcommand/README.md

 A lot.

-- **~2 × 10⁴³ unique rockets possible** — every palette deterministically reproducible
+- **~2 × 10⁴³ unique rockets possible** — every palette deterministically reproducible from its six hex codes
 - **148 candidate star cells** around the rocket
 - **18 stars per rocket**, deterministically placed from the palette's bytes
 - **8 flame patterns**, mapped from the first palette byte
 - **28-color neon mode** that re-rolls every star color independently
 - **6 color roles** (porthole, window, body, top, window-sides, flame), each drawn from a full 24-bit color space

-In practice, two identical rockets appearing twice in a lifetime is statistically impossible.
-Every shell you open is — visually — the first time anyone has ever seen that exact rocket.
+Every shell you open rolls a fresh palette from a high-entropy seed, so two identical rockets appearing twice in a lifetime is statistically impossible.
+Every tab is — visually — the first time anyone has ever seen that exact rocket.

 But the kicker: it's all reproducible.
 Save a palette to favorites and you've saved the *entire visual identity*.
 Same six hex codes always produce the same 18 stars in the same 18 positions with the same flame.
 The palette is the spec.